gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 now the road ran through a forest with its former companion just a soft sound in the distance.

-Another black glass pillar stood guard where that arc in the road bent back toward the river.
+Another black glass recharging pillar stood guard where that arc in the road bent back toward the river.
 Only grass and moss and a few brave flowers grew near it.